paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-388-procurement-technical-assistance-cooperative-agreement-program.md

 (3) In determining the value of assistance furnished by the Secretary under this section for any fiscal year, the Secretary shall account for the amount of any income the eligible entity carried over from the previous fiscal year.

+**(e) Funding From Other Federal Agencies.—** The Secretary may accept and use funds from other Federal agencies and departments for execution and administration of the program authorized by this chapter.

 ### Statutory Notes

 #### Codification
 Pub.
 L. 117–81, div.
 A, title XVII, § 1701(m)(2)(D), Dec.
 27, 2021, 135 Stat.
 2145, amended Pub.
 L. 116–283, § 1872(a)(8), which had originally transferred [section 2416 of this title](./chapter-chapter-142-chapter-chapter-142.md#section-2416) to this section.
 After amendment by Pub.
 L. 117–81, section 1872(a)(8) of Pub.
 L. 116–283 instead transferred section 2416 to [section 4957 of this title](./chapter-388-procurement-technical-assistance-cooperative-agreement-program.md#section-4957).

 #### Amendments
+2025—Subsec. (a)(4).
+Pub.
+L. 119–60, § 861(c), substituted “$1,500,000” for “$1,000,000”.

+Subsec. (e).
+Pub.
+L. 119–60, § 861(b), added subsec. (e).

 2022—Subsec. (a)(1).
 Pub.
 L. 117–263 substituted “$1,500,000” for “$1,000,000”.

 2021—Pub.
 L. 116–283, § 1872(a)(6), as amended by Pub.
 L. 117–81, § 1701(b)(24), (m)(2)(B)(i), (ii), renumbered [section 2414 of this title](./chapter-chapter-142-chapter-chapter-142.md#section-2414) as this section.